Pure Land: In South Asian sources

-Sentient beings who are reborn in these pure buddha-fields due to their good karma also contribute to the development of a Buddha-field, as can bodhisattvas who are able to travel there.
-These buddha-fields are therefore powerful places which are very advantageous to spiritual progress.
+Sentient beings who are reborn in a pure buddha-field due to their good karma also contribute to the development of that buddha-field, as can bodhisattvas who are able to travel there.
+Buddha-fields are therefore powerful places which are very advantageous to spiritual progress.
+Jan Nattier has argued that the idea of a pure land became popular as a response to the extreme length and the difficulty of the traditional bodhisattva path, which took thousands of eons (kalpas) across many rebirths.
+Because of this grueling spiritual path which took countless lives to complete, training under a buddha in a pure buddha-field came to be seen as an easier way to buddhahood.

+Mahayana Sutras like the Lotus Sutra, the Vimalakīrtinirdeśa, Bhaiṣajyaguru Sutra, and the Aṣṭasāhasrikā Prajñāpāramitā all use Sanskrit terms for the purity of a buddha‑field (buddhakṣetra‑pariśuddhi) and terms which indicate a "pure" or "purified" buddhafield, such as: viśuddha-kṣetraṃ, pariśuddha-kṣetra, śuddha-buddhakṣetra, viśuddha-buddhakṣetra, and pariśuddha-buddhakṣetra.
+The term is also found in the Sanskrit edition of the Larger Pure Land Sutra, which speaks of Dharmakara bodhisattva's bringing to fulfillment of "such purity of the buddha-field, such majesty of the buddha-field, and such vastness of the buddha-field" (buddhakṣetrapariśuddhiṃ buddhakṣetramāhātmyaṃ buddhakṣetrodāratāṃ).

 According to Indian sources, the bodhisattva path, by ending all defilements, culminates in the arising of a purified buddha-field, which is the manifestation and reflection of a Buddha's activity.
 Mahayana sources state that bodhisattvas like Avalokiteśvara and Manjushri will obtain their own buddha-fields after they attain full buddhahood.
 In the Lotus Sutra, Buddha's close followers, such as Śāriputra, Mahākāśyapa, Subhūti, Maudgalyāyana and Buddha's son Rāhula are also predicted to attain their own Pure Lands.
 The relative time-flow in the Pure Lands may be different, with a day in one Pure Land being equivalent to years in another.